 This may seem like an obvious step, but I'm always shocked by how many people never think to keep dreaming bigger.
 Chances are, if you're traveling, researching, meeting new people, and learning all there is to know about your particular field, you'll discover new talents—use them.

 Listen, nothing will feed your dreams better than a well-rested mind.
 Don't believe the "they sleep, we grind" narrative; running your body into the ground in the name of your dreams won't get you there any quicker.
-What it will do is slow up your progress.
+What it will do is slow down your progress.
 Sleep deprivation directly affects your central nervous system, aka the place where your ideas come from.

 No, really.
 You must find time to live.
 Take some risks.
 Break some ties.
 Form some new relationships.
 Read some books.
 Spend one too many hours on Tumblr.
 Go to a museum.
 Post that selfie you were going to post, but then thought it was too much.
 Do absolutely nothing for an entire day.
 Whatever makes you feel alive, do it.
 Do not become so stifled by success that taking a step away from your work riddles you with fear of being left behind.
 This is very important for all of you creatives out there—the best thing you can do for your art is to be a well-rounded person with life experiences.